Skip to main content

 21st Century Skills

 Most people can agree that the world in which their children and youth will live, work and play will be very different in the future than it is today.
-The constant change in societal demands and norms requires an evolving repertoire of skills.
+Constant change requires an ever-evolving set of skills.

 Diane Ravitch, an education historian, says that for children to be prepared for the 21st century, they need the following skills and knowledge: